 Netflix is essentially all the best parts of entertainment mediums wrapped into one, think Showtime meets home video.
 Watch what you want, when you want plus the added benefit of Netflix still essentially being able to broadcast to its customer-base.

 That is the entire appeal of Netflix, freedom from the quickly becoming out-dated cable ways.

 This is really all common sense and inevitable.
 You can’t stop progress.
 The only way to compete with Netflix is to copy them, period.
 This has been true for cable since Netflix first brought us streaming TV and movies.
-And it’s been true for brick and mortar movie stores like Blockbuster (who was smart enough to finally start closing down a lot of their storefronts and getting into the game) since Netflix began.
-Netflix is indeed a game-changer, but it’s a essentially one continuing game-changer which isn’t news, and the fact that it can’t be ignored if competitors want to stay in the game I find astounding, that this is only been sinking in for the past couple of years.
+And it’s been true for brick and mortar movie stores like Blockbuster (who was smart enough to finally start closing down a lot of their storefronts and getting into the internet game) since Netflix began.
+Netflix is indeed a game-changer, but it’s essentially one continuing game-changer which isn’t news, and the fact that it can’t be ignored if competitors want to stay in the game I find astounding, that this is only been sinking in for the past couple of years.

-Traditional cable is akin to printed news, DVD and fax machines.
-While they still have their place, this generation has moved onto blogs, Blu-ray (soon to become extinct itself by digital media) and email.
+Traditional cable is akin to printed news, DVD, and fax machines.
+While they still have their place, this generation has moved onto blogs, Blu-ray (soon to become extinct itself by digital media), and email.